hylu-dev/pianotypes/README.md

 ## Controls

 App is largely interactable through mouse.
 The following are keyboard hotkeys.
+**Note** that due to variable key rollover, most keyboards will be limited to registering a fixed amount of simultaneous key presses.
+Look into keyboards with *n-key rollover* to bypass this limitation.

 - **Tab**: Open top widget panel.
 - **Keyboard**: to press the corresponding keys on the piano.